OrionExplorer/dcpam/README.md

 * Highly memory-efficient - no memory overhead caused by large queries:
   * each extracted record is instantly stored either in the Staging Area[[3]] or target tables directly by Extract process
   * each staged and transformed record is instantly loaded into target tables by Load process
+* Staging Area:
+  * fully supported in DCPAM, but not required in the ETL process
+  * possibility to keep Staging Area outside the DCPAM Database
+* Data transformation:
+  * fully supported in DCPAM, but not required in the ETL process
+  * possibility to run outside the DCPAM server
 * Each Change Data Capture process operates independently within separated thread.
 * Multiple instances of DCPAM with different configuration can run on single server.
 * Database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).